Google Ad Grant

 PBS Charlotte

 The grant itself is completely free.
 Google provides up to $10,000/month in ad credits at no cost to your organization.
-There are management fees if you work with a partner like EFM to run your campaigns, but many organizations find that professional management dramatically increases the return on the grant.
+There are management fees if you work with a partner like Electric Fork Media to run your campaigns, but many organizations find that professional management dramatically increases the return on the grant.

-The application process typically takes 2-4 weeks, depending on how quickly your organization can complete the Google for Nonprofits enrollment and meet the website requirements.
+The application process typically takes two to four weeks, depending on how quickly your organization can complete the Google for Nonprofits enrollment and meet the website requirements.
 Once approved, we can have campaigns running within a few days.

 Unused credits don’t roll over.
 It’s use it or lose it each month.
 This is one of the reasons professional management is so valuable.
 An experienced team knows how to structure campaigns to maximize your monthly budget.